sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-1K/Nano-1k.md

 ## Introduction

 Tang Nano 1K is a core board designed based on [Gowin](https://www.gowinsemi.com/en/) GW1NZ-LV1 FPGA chip.
-The board is equipped with RGB LCD interface and onboard USG-JTAG debugger, which make it convinent for users to use.
+The board is equipped with RGB LCD interface and onboard USG-JTAG debugger, which make it convenient for users to use.
 User can use this for small digital logic design and experiment.

 ![Nano-1](./assets/1k-1.jpg)
 ![Nano-2](./assets/1k-2.jpg)